 Prizes & Rewards for Classroom Management

 You can use prizes and rewards to keep your students on their best behavior!
 In small groups or as a whole class, students can work towards a goal by demonstrating the desired classroom behavior.
-Here’s a list of fun ways you can reward students for good behavior.
+Here’s a list of fun ways you can include positive reinforcement and reward students for good behavior.

 - Prizes – Get some small prizes online or grab some items from a garage sale.
 Students will love earning little prizes.